-A eulogy for my mum who passed away in September 2011 after a year-long battle in hospital against a mystery neurological condition.
+A eulogy for my mum who passed away in September 2011 after a year-long battle against a mystery neurological condition.
 At first I wasn't sure about sharing these thoughts with others beyond those who attended that day.
-Then I remembered just how much I loved her.
+Then I realised just how much I loved her.
 And now I want to tell the world.

 I AM MY MOTHER’S SON

 It’s difficult to grow up when you’re Nilu’s baby… The doting mum whose suckling nature and smothering love led me to believe we’d never part.
 So there I have stayed.
 In life, cared for rather than the carer.
 In death, paralysed by grief instead of feeling heartened at being my mother’s son.
 But as inconsolable as our severed relationship has made me, I wouldn’t have had it any other way.
 I’m just going to take a few minutes to tell you why … but please bear with me.
 I want you see mum through my eyes.
 So I am going to give you a truthful portrait of an extraordinary person, and to do that, there are inevitable lows that put the highs into context.